learn-co-curriculum/cs-maps-hashing-readme/README.md

 A better approach is to use a **hash function**, which takes an Object, any Object, and returns an integer called a **hash code**.
 Importantly, if it sees the same Object more than once, it always returns the same hash code.
 That way, if we use the hash code to store a key, we'll get the same hash code when we look it up.

-Java provides a method called `hashCode` that does what we want, and every Object provides one.
-The details of the implementation are different for different objects; we'll see an example soon.
+In Java, every `Object` provides a method called `hashCode` that computes a hash function.
+The implementation of this method is different for different objects; we'll see an example soon.

 Here's the helper function we wrote to choose the right sub-map for a given key: